JoshuaEstes/pms/README.md

 PMS
 ===
-PMS allows users to manage their shell in a way to increase productivity.
+PMS allows you to manage your shell in a way to that helps decrease setup time and increases your productivity.
 It has support for themes (change the way your shell looks), plugins (adds functionality to your shell), and dotfile management.

+One of the best parts is, the PMS framework allows you to use the same framework in different shells.
+Use zsh on your personal laptop, and use bash on remote servers.
+Wanna try fish?
+Go ahead, try out different shells and see the power of PMS ;)

 ![CI](https://github.com/JoshuaEstes/pms/workflows/CI/badge.svg?branch=master)